tKetelhut95/Databricks-Projects/README.md

 # Databricks-Orders-Pipeline

 ## Business Requirements:
-  * The leadership team needs a Dashboard that shows order amounts and customer balances broken down by region, nation, and market segment...preferably into hemisphere views for East and West
+  * The leadership team needs a Dashboard that shows order amounts and customer balances broken down by region, nation, and market segment ...preferably into hemisphere views for East and West
   * The orders should only contain data on or after 1995-01-01
   * The data needs to be updated automatically as new orders and customer data are transported into the s3 buckets